 Please follow the training options below:

-Session A: (Please choose one of two dates)
+Session A: (Please choose one of three dates)

 All training takes place at Ermine Community Hub, 2 Ermine Road, N15 6DB

 Our co-ordinators will arrange to meet you for a second briefing session

 - Feedback sessions running at the end of each day

 - Hours volunteered will be recorded on your H.E.A.R - which goes on your permanent university record

 - All hours will contribute towards the Brunel Volunteers Award, which leads to an invite to the annual Brunel Volunteers Awards Ceremony in May

 - Use and develop your skills: time-management, working within a team, problem-solving and adaptability